BlockIo/block_io-php/README.md

 ===========

 **Current Release**: 1.0.0

 **09/28/14**: Updated for v2 handling.

 PHP wrapper for [Block.io](https://block.io/) for use with [Dogecoin](http://dogecoin.com/), [Bitcoin](http://bitcoin.org/), and [Litecoin](http://litecoin.org).
 API key validation on instantiation, simple abstraction layer on top of existing API interfaces, and automatic JSON decoding on response.

-Pull requests accepted and encouraged.
-The original code, including this README, of which this is a port was written by Jackson Palmer.

 ### Requirements

 This library requires the 'mcrypt' and 'gmp' extensions for PHP.
 To enable these extensions, see:

    [mCrypt Installation Guide](http://php.net/manual/en/mcrypt.installation.php)

    [GMP Installation Guide](http://php.net/manual/en/gmp.installation.php)